 Mouse Left When this option is selected, double-click the left button of the mouse to power-on the system.

-Mouse Right When this option is selected, double-click the right button of the mouse to power-on the sysright button of the mouse to power-on the system.
+Mouse Right When this option is selected, double-click the right button of the mouse to power-on the system.